-AG: Agricultural Single-Family Section 94-122 RS-1: Single-Family Residential Section 94-123 RS-2: Single-Family Residential Section 94-123 RS-3: Single-Family Residential Section 94-123 R2F: Two-Family Residential Section 94-124 RM: Multiple-Family Residential Section 94-125 MH: Single-Family Mobile Home Section 94-126 PUD: Planned Unit Development Section 94-161

-It is the primary purpose of the AG district to provide opportunities for the continuation of agricultural activities while also providing opportunities for single-family residential development patterns and lifestyles of a more rural and suburban character than provided elsewhere in the city.
+AG: Agricultural Single-Family Section 94-122 RS-1: Single-Family Residential Section 94-123 RS-2: Single-Family Residential Section 94-123 RS-3: Single-Family Residential Section 94-123 R2F: Two-Family Residential Section 94-124 RM: Multiple-Family Residential Section 94-125 MH: Single-Family Mobile Home Section 94-126 PUD: Planned Unit Development Section 94-161 ties while also providing opportunities for single-family residential development patterns and lifestyles of a more rural and suburban character than provided elsewhere in the city.
 It is also expected that property within this district may transition to other more intensive uses.
 It is the intent of this district that development ensures a stable and healthy residential environment with suitable open spaces.
 The lot area requirements contained herein are minimum requirements but larger lot areas may be required where natural site conditions dictate and/or public sewer or water is not available.
 Persons considering residing within this district should be aware that the traditional odors, noises, dust, pesticide applications, and other generally recognized agricultural activities associated with farming may continue on a long term basis in this district.
 However, in light of the comparatively highdensity character of the city and the associated concentration of persons and families, including school and religious facilities, intensive agricultural activities such as large concentrated livestock operations are not considered appropriate uses in this district.